xuanandsix/AnimeGANv3-onnxruntime-demo/README.md

 It includes face detection (yolov5-face，or using any other model) to corp face for portrait stylization.

 ## test onnxruntime demo
+Download yolov5-s face detection onnx model to models path from https://pan.baidu.com/s/1gQuKiVkRiKB1aBCmghbRng (password:w1gr).

 For example, portrait sketch.
-For other style, just replace the onnx model.
+And for other style, just replace the onnx model.

 ```
 python demo_onnx.py --useFace
 ```